jhatheisen/Mod4/week-10/D4/5-delete-data-main/README.md

 > Remember: SQLite uses `0` for `FALSE` and `1` for `TRUE`.

+ - DELETE FROM puppies
+    WHERE microchipped =0;

 ## Step 3: Final result

 If all `DELETE`s worked as expected, you will see the following data when you run `SELECT * FROM puppies;`.

 | `id` | `name`   | `age_yrs` | `breed`             | `weight_lbs` | `microchipped` |